-- Writing a letter to Premier Horgan regarding the Ministry of Forests, Lands, Natural Resource Operations and Rural Development portfolio being large and Rural Development needing to be a standalone Ministry - BC Assessment meeting - BC Assessment staff is tentatively intending to attend the August 2020 Regional District Meeting - Eamon O'Donoghue, Assistant Deputy Minister, Ministry of Forests, Lands, Natural Resource Operations and Rural Development - Forest Enhancement and Restoration and Crown Land - Staff will follow up to reschedule meeting with Mr. O'Donoghue.
+- Writing a letter to Premier Horgan regarding the Ministry of Forests, Lands, Natural Resource Operations and Rural Development portfolio being large and Rural Development needing to be a standalone Ministry - BC Assessment meeting - BC Assessment staff is tentatively intending to attend the August 2020 Regional District Meeting - Eamon O'Donoghue, Assistant Deputy Minister, Ministry of Forests, Lands, Natural Resource Operations and Rural Development - o Forest Enhancement and Restoration and Crown Land - Staff will follow up to reschedule meeting with Mr. O'Donoghue.

-Annual UBCM Convention -September 22-24, 2020Moved by Director T. Greenaway Seconded by Director McGuire2020-8-8"That the Board authorize attendance of Chair Thiessen, Rural Directors, the Chief Administrative Officer, and Manager of Administrative Services at the virtual UBCM Convention from September 22-24, 2020;
+Annual UBCM Convention -September 22-24, 2020

+Moved by Director T. Greenaway Seconded by Director McGuire

+"That the Board authorize attendance of Chair Thiessen, Rural Directors, the Chief Administrative Officer, and Manager of Administrative Services at the virtual UBCM Convention from September 22-24, 2020;

-2020-8-9 Moved by Director Fisher Seconded by Director Newell That Motion 2020-8-8 be amended to include: and the Board approve associated sub-regional networking meeting costs related to UBCM."
-(All/Directors/Majority) CARRIED UNANIMOUSLY "That the question was called o n motion 2020-8-8 as amended."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Credit Card Payments Moved by Director Riis-Christia Seconded by Director Atrill nson 2020-8-10 "That the Board approve entering into an agreement with Option Pay for processing credit card payments on behalf of the Regional District."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Drone Purchase Moved by Director Riis-Christia Seconded by Director Atrill nson 2020-8-11 "That the Board approve the purchase of a Drone similar to the Phantom RTK with a cost not to exceed \$15,000."
-2020-8-12 Moved by Director Riis-Christianson Seconded by Director Lambert 20-8-11 and that staff provide a capabilities of private companies (All/Directors/Majority) CARRIED UNANIMOUSLY Concerns were brought forward additional costs associated. l in regard to the ownership and
+2020-8-9 Moved by Director Fisher

+Seconded by Director Newell

+That Motion 2020-8-8 be amended to include: and the Board approve associated sub-regional networking meeting costs related to UBCM."

+"That the question was called on motion 2020-8-8 as amended."

+Credit Card Payments Moved by Director Riis-Christianson

+Seconded by Director Atrill

+2020-8-10 "That the Board approve entering into an agreement with Option

+Pay for processing credit card payments on behalf of the

+Regional District."

+Drone Purchase Moved by Director Riis-Christianson

+Seconded by Director Atrill

+2020-8-11 "That the Board approve the purchase of a Drone similar to the

+Phantom RTK with a cost not to exceed \$15,000."

+2020-8-12 Moved by Director Riis-Christianson

+Seconded by Director Lambert

+That the Board defer Motion 2020-8-11 and that staff provide a detailed financial analysis and capabilities of private companies to provide service."

+Concerns were brought forward in regard to the ownership and

+additional costs associated.

-Gas Tax and NCPG Allocation Moved by Director Fisher Seconded by Director T. Greenaway 2020-8-13 "That the Board receive the 2020 Gas Tax allocation; 2 (\$129,252 from Area "C", ,000 from Area "B") of NCPG to for Gas Tax from Electoral Area That the Board allocate \$60,000 from the Area "C" NCPG allocation to the Luck Bay Fire Department local service; an additional \$384,756 from the Area "A" NCPG allocation to the Parks and Trails local service; and an additional \$50,000 from the Area "A" NCPG allocation to the Area "A" Emergency Response Plan and that these amounts be included in the nex budget amendment."
-(All/Directors/Majority) CARRIED UNANIMOUSLY 2019 Statement of Financial Information Moved by Director Lambert Seconded by Director Parker 2020-8-14 "That the Board approve the 2019 Statement of Financial Information (SOFI) for filing with the Ministry of Municipal Affairs and Housing pursuant to the Financial Information Act , and that the Board authorize the signing of the SOFI Approval by the RDBN Chief Financial Officer and Chair."
-(All/Directors/Majority) CARRIED UNANIMOUSLY Discussion took place regarding: SOFI - Legislative Requirement yearly including Financial Statements Municipalities required to complete a yearly Annual Report Regional Districts are not required to complete an Annual Report Utilization of Annual Reports Process to develop and interrelate strategic documents for an Annual Report Staff will request the 8 municipal Annual Reports within the region Future Committee of the Whole RDBN Strategic Planning Session and Annual Report discussion Break for lunch at 12:01 p.m.
+Gas Tax and NCPG Allocation Moved by Director Fisher

+Seconded by Director T. Greenaway

+"That the Board receive the 2020 Gas Tax allocation:

+That the Board "swap" \$179,252 (\$129,252 from Area "C", \$25,000 from Area "D" and \$25,000 from Area "B") of NCPG to Electoral Area "A" in exchange for Gas Tax from Electoral Area "A";

+That the Board allocate \$60,000 from the Area "C" NCPG allocation to the Luck Bay Fire Department local service; an additional \$384,756 from the Area "A" NCPG allocation to the Parks and Trails local service; and an additional \$50,000 from the Area "A" NCPG allocation to the Area "A" Emergency Response Plan and that these amounts be included in the next budget amendment."

+2019 Statement of Financial Information

+Moved by Director Lambert Seconded by Director Parker

+"That the Board approve the 2019 Statement of Financial Information (SOFI) for filing with the Ministry of Municipal Affairs and Housing pursuant to the Financial Information Act, and that the Board authorize the signing of the SOFI Approval by the RDBN Chief Financial Officer and Chair."

+Discussion took place regarding:

+- SOFI Legislative Requirement yearly including Financial Statements - Municipalities required to complete a yearly Annual Report - Regional Districts are not required to complete an Annual Report - Utilization of Annual Reports - Process to develop and interrelate strategic documents for an Annual Report - Staff will request the 8 municipal Annual Reports within the region - Future Committee of the Whole RDBN Strategic Planning Session and Annual Report discussion

+Break for lunch at 12:01 p.m.